codemod-com/docs/docs/codemod-registry/importing-codemods.md

 import VideoSwitcher from '../../src/components/VideoSwitcher.tsx';

 Open-source framework/library builders!
 Follow this guide to add your codemods to the Codemod Registry.
-Once added, they will **automatically** integrate with Codemod.com's platform.
+Once added, they will **automatically** integrate with the Codemod platform.
 This simplifies **codemod discovery** and **distribution**, and offers **a great developer experience for running codemods**.

-Thanks to features like **codemod deep links** and **codemod engines that are powered up by Codemod.com under the hood** via its IDE extensions and CLI, your users can go from migration docs to having their code automatically transformed with just one click!
+Thanks to features like **codemod deep links** and **codemod engines that are powered up by the Codemod platform under the hood** via its IDE extensions and CLI, your users can go from migration docs to having their code automatically transformed with just one click!

 ---

 ## Importing codemods into the public registry

-To ensure quality and usefulness of codemods and code automation recipes, Codemod.com provides guidelines and sets some basic governance rules.
+To ensure quality and usefulness of codemods and code automation recipes, the Codemod platform provides guidelines and sets some basic governance rules.
 We'll also be building features to empower the community to uprank the highest quality codemods and recipes.
 Here is the process to add your codemods to the registry.

 - [Adding existing/new codemods to the registry](#adding-existingnew-codemods-to-the-registry)
   - [Importing codemods into the public registry](#importing-codemods-into-the-public-registry)